FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/10_Task9.md

 ### Understanding How Service Mesh Works

-Istio enhances Kubernetes applications by injecting an Envoy proxy as a sidecar container into each pod that's marked for Istio injection.
-This process is facilitated by Kubernetes' Mutating Admission Webhook, which automatically modifies pod creation requests to include the Envoy sidecar.
+Istio enhances Kubernetes applications by injecting an Envoy proxy as a **sidecar container** into each pod that's marked for Istio injection.
+This process is facilitated by Kubernetes' Mutating Admission Webhook, which automatically modifies pod creation requests to include the **Envoy** sidecar.
 This setup ensures that all inbound and outbound traffic from the application pods is managed through the Envoy proxy.

 By integrating these sidecar containers within the client namespace for both backend and frontend components, Istio leverages the Envoy sidecar to provide sophisticated traffic management, heightened security, and comprehensive observability features.
-The control plane component, known as istiod, unifies functionalities of previously separate components (like Pilot, Citadel, and Galley) into a single binary.
+The control plane component, known as **istiod**, unifies functionalities of previously separate components (like **Pilot**, **Citadel**, and **Galley**) into a single binary.
 It plays a crucial role in mesh configuration, proxy configuration distribution, service discovery, and enforcing authentication and authorization policies.

 The Istio service mesh employs an istio-ingressgateway, which is essentially an Envoy proxy that operates as a load balancer.
 This gateway serves as the entry point for external traffic into the mesh, applying Istio's routing rules and policies before traffic reaches the application services.

-Istio also utilizes iptables rules to redirect traffic from the client applications to the Envoy proxy.
+Istio also utilizes **init-container** to setup iptables rules to redirect traffic from the client applications to the Envoy proxy.
 This ensures that even intra-mesh communication benefits from Istio's traffic management and security mechanisms.

 ### Preparation for Istio/Envoy Installation
 Prior to deploying Istio/Envoy, it's essential to verify the availability of an external IP for the load balancer.
 Istio's architecture includes an ingress gateway that necessitates an external IP address to function correctly.
 Ensuring this requirement is met is a critical step in the preparation phase for a successful Istio installation.